superfaceai/docs/docs/guides/using-multiple-providers.md

 Consuming a single capability from multiple providers is at heart of Superface.
 **You can add as many providers as you need for every profile.**

 This guide will walk you through the process of configuring these providers the way you need them to work.
+You'll need a Node.js app with OneSDK and a capability set up.
+We recommend you to read through the [Getting&nbsp;started](../getting-started.mdx) first if you haven’t done so.

 There are currently 2 different ways you might want to switch between the providers:
 - [Choose the specific provider for each perform](#manual): fulfill the use case by the chosen provider
 - [Setup automatic failover](#failover): switch to another provider when the primary fails

-## Prerequisites

-- Node.js app with OneSDK and a capability set up; see [Getting&nbsp;started](../getting-started.mdx) to create one

 ## Manual provider selection {#manual}